-For dairy free version: leave the cheese out (although aged Parmesan cheese is not a bad dairy option as most lactose is gone in the fermenting process) and use reduction and gluten free flour as thickening methods.
-You can also try adding some cashew butter to thicken the sauce or an egg yolk.
-You can use ghee instead of butter, although a good butter from grass-fed cows is almost all saturated fat with very little lactose and I cook with it a lot…mmmm…butter.
+For dairy-free version: leave the cheese out (although aged Parmesan cheese is not a bad dairy option as most of the lactose is reduced during the fermentation process) and feel free to add some nutritional yeast flakes for that cheesy, umami flavour.
+You can also add some cashew or almond butter to thicken the sauce, or even an egg yolk.
+Use ghee instead of butter, as it’s almost entirely free of any milk solids and is usually okay for those avoiding dairy.

-- 1 cup finely diced zucchini (1 medium zucchini without the seeded core)
+- 1 cup super finely diced zucchini (1 medium zucchini without the seeded core)

 - 2 cups vegetable stock

-- 1 heaped tsp tapioca or arrowroot flour mixed with 1/5 cup hot water
+- 1 tablespoon tapioca or arrowroot flour mixed with ¼ cup hot water

 - 10 macadamia nuts, smashed or ground into crumbs

-- 2 tbsp butter, organic and grass fed if possible
+- 2 tablespoons butter, organic or grass-fed, if possible

 - A pinch of salt

-There are two processes in this recipe: risotto and burnt butter.
+- There are two stages in this recipe: cooking the ‘risotto’ and making the burnt butter.
 Read the full instructions first and try to follow the order to get the timing right.

-- Pre-dice onion and garlic.
-Place Macadamia nuts in a small plastic bag, lay it on a chopping board under a tea towel and give it a good smack with a rolling pin until the nuts are crushed into little chunks and crumbs, you can also use a food processor.
-Pre-grate Parmesan cheese and set aside.
+- Place macadamia nuts in a small plastic bag, lay it on a chopping board under a tea towel and give it a good smack with a rolling pin, until the nuts are crushed into little crumbs.
+You can also use a food processor for this.

-- Heat a deep frying pan to medium.
-Gently sauté onion in three tablespoons of olive oil on low to med heat for 5 minutes.
-Add garlic and cook for a further 5 minutes stirring occasionally.
+- Heat a deep frying pan over medium heat.
+Add the olive oil and onions, and gently sauté for 5 minutes.
+Add the garlic and cook for a further minute, stirring a few times.

-- At 10 minute cooking mark, add wine to the frying pan with onion and garlic and bring the heat to high.
-Let the mixture bubble away for about a minute and a half.
-While it’s bubbling away, heat a small saucepan to medium/high.
+- Add white wine to the pan and bring the heat to high.
+Let the mixture bubble away for about a minute and a half, then add the vegetable stock, stir through and cook for 4-5 minutes over medium heat.

-- Serve in bowls drizzled with some Macadamia burnt butter mix, ground black pepper and some extra Parmesan cheese.
+- Serve in bowls drizzled with the macadamia burnt butter mix and ground black pepper, plus extra Parmesan cheese, if you like.